What is Financial Forecasting?

-Financial Forecasting is the process of predicting or estimating future stats of an organization i.e. how business will perform in the future based on historical data like by analyzing the income statement, position statement, current conditions, past trends of the financial, future internal and external environment which is usually undertaken with the objective of preparing and developing budget and allocating available resources to ensure best possible utilization.
+Financial Forecasting is the process of predicting or estimating future stats of an organization i.e. how the business will perform in the future based on historical data by analyzing the income statement, position statement, current conditions, past trends of the financial, future internal and external environment which is usually undertaken with the objective of preparing and developing a budget and allocating available resources to ensure best possible utilization.

 Out of the above figures, cash sales are 80%, and cash expenses are 75% of the total figure.
 Assume opening cash as 50,000 and comment on the cash position of the company.

 Comparative Financial Statement